canvasxyz/canvas/docs/6-advanced.md

 interface SessionSigner {
   match: (chain: string) => boolean

-  sign: (message: Message<Action | Session>) => Signature

   /**
-   * Produce an authenticated Session, which authorizes `session.publicKey`
-   * to represent the user `${session.chain}:${session.address}`.
+   * `getSession` is called by the Canvas runtime for every new action appended
+   * to the log (ie for new actions taken by local users, not existing messages
+   * received from other peers via merkle sync or GossipSub).
    *
+   * It's responsible for returning a `Session` that matches the given parameters,
+   * either by looking up a cached session, or by getting user authorization to create
+   * a new one (and then caching it).
+   *
+   * "Matching the given parameters" means that the caller passes a `topic: string`
+   * and an optional `chain?: string; timestamp?: number`, and `getSession` must return
+   * a `Session` authorized for that topic, that specific chain (if provided), and that
-   * The signature is stored in `session.data`, and the entire Session
+   * is valid for the given timestamp (if provided).
-   * object is then signed using the session-key and appended to our log.
    */
-  getSession: (topic: string, options?: { chain?: string; timestamp?: number }) => Promise<Session>
+  getSession: (topic: string, options?: { chain?: string; timestamp?: number }) => Awaitable<Session<AuthorizationData>>

   /**
    * Verify that `session.data` authorizes `session.publicKey`
    * to take actions on behalf of the user `${session.chain}:${session.address}` */
-  verifySession: (session: Session) => Promise<void>
+  verifySession: (topic: string, session: Session<AuthorizationData>) => Awaitable<void>

+  clear(topic: string): Awaitable<void>
 }
 ```

-To create a new session signer, you should define a `getSession` method which produces a new `Session` object with the appropriate authorization data (e.g. a signed SIWE message, EIP-712 message, etc.), and define a `verifySession` method which verifies that the provided session data was correctly signed.
+To create a new session signer, you should define a `getSession` method which produces a new `Session` object with the appropriate authorization data (e.g. a signed SIWE message, EIP-712 message, etc.).

+Also define a `verifySession` method which verifies that the provided session data was correctly signed.

-Families of chains are expressed as `match: (chain: string) => boolean` predicates over CAIP-2 prefixes.
+To define which chains or authorization strategies your signer works with, you should supply an implementation of the `match: (chain: string) => boolean` method.

 When an app receives a new session from one of its peers, it searches its available session signers to find one matching `signer.match(session.chain)`, and uses it to verify the chain-specific authorization data with `await signer.verifySession(session)`.

 Once the user has provided the chain-specific session authorization data, it’s wrapped in a `Session` object and added to the message log, alongside actions themselves.